stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 1
 *You focus your senses on a specific enemy*

 Using 1 action and expending 1 mana, you choose a creature that you can see within 90 feet to mark as your quarry.
 For 1 hour, you are focused on this creature.
 You gain +1dM to damage rolls with weapon attacks against this creature.
 In addition, you have +1d on [Perception](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/) and [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival/) checks you make to find and track it.
-If the creature drops to 0 Stamina before the hour ends, you can use 1 action to mark a new creture within 90 feet.
+If the creature drops to 0 Stamina before the hour ends, you can use 1 action to mark a new creature within 90 feet.

 ### Exploration Knacks